BrendonONeill/Portfolio-Revamp/README.md

 - Making the site more accessible

 ## Known Bugs
-- gallery image need sorting out
+- new image need resizing plus scaling of images on site